Senior hire and new role for Earl at 3 Monkeys Zeno as Vrettos heads to US

 "Healthcare and technology are sectors that require a brilliant blend of brand-savvy, creative thinking alongside deep technical knowledge and market understanding to deliver campaigns that really shift the dial," said Christine Jewell, UK MD of 3 Monkeys Zeno.

-Berkovitch said that his work with the agency would reflect a "shift from reactive proactive healthcare" seen across the globe, which will increase the importance of healthcare technologies.
+Berkovitch said that his work with the agency would reflect a "shift from reactive to proactive healthcare" seen across the globe, which will increase the importance of healthcare technologies.
 "My focus will be growing the team to reach more companies that better reflect the whole range of products that keep us healthy," he said.